ThorbenKuck/NetCom2/README.md

 2.0 (release 30.03.2018)
  * Session lost its update and HeartBeat functions
+   * Update is a security risk.
+The Session should not be send through the Network
+   * Heartbeats make no sens connect to the Session
  * ClientStart and ServerStart where updated.
    * Interface they use are now mostly located in network.shared
  * The Logging interface has been relocated to the root.logging package